JuroOravec/jurooravec-site/README.md

 - `myModuleTypes.ts` -- Other types relevant to this module
 - `content` -- Markdown (file-based) content that's imported with `@gridsome/source-filesystem`.
 These are turned into posts (e.g. blogs)
 - `style` -- Styling (`css` / `scss` files) for this module
+- `assets` -- Static assets used by this module
 - `components` -- `.vue` components.
   - Files suffixed with `Template` are used as [gridsome templates](https://gridsome.org/docs/templates)
+- `pages` -- `.vue` components loaded as pages.
+These are loaded in respective `gridsome.server.ts`
 - `utils`

 #### `/src/typings`

 TypeScript shims -- type definitions for third party libraries.